harsh020/synthetic_metric/README.md

 # synmetric
 A WIP python package to compute quality and privacy of synthetic data.

+**NOTE**
 **_Please not that this is currently a work in progress package.
-If you find any issues feel free to report them and fix them via a PR_**
+If you find any issues feel free to report them and fix them via a PR._**
+**_The docstrings are fairly verbose so kindly look at them, if one does not understand something kindly open an issue for the same._**

 ## Installation
 - Currently the package is not hosted on `pypy`, so one needs to build from source as -